Why it matters

 What you need to do

-Give us access into your home so we can undertake gas safety checks, and get in contact with us if you have any concerns.
+Give us access to your home so we can undertake gas safety checks, and get in contact with us if you have any concerns.

 We recommend you test your alarms weekly by pressing the test button on the alarm.

-If for any reason it does not sound or the yellow fault light appears, let our us know on 0300 33 00 900
+If for any reason it does not sound or the yellow fault light appears, let us know on 0300 33 00 900 entering extension number 7318 when prompted.